seqan/seqan/manual/source/Tutorial/SimpleReadMapping.rst

 Hint
   Use the :dox:`MyersPattern Myers Pattern` for the approximate search.
-  Don't forget to call :dox:`Finder#findBegin findBegin` using the score (:dox:`MyersPattern#getScore getScore`) of the last hit as the find begin score.
+  Don't forget to call :dox:`Finder#findBegin` using the score (:dox:`MyersPattern#getScore`) of the last hit as the find begin score.
   You can use one Myers Pattern object per read sequence to only perform the precomputation once.
-  If you reuse your finder object, don't forget to call :dox:`Finder#clear clear`.
+  If you reuse your finder object, don't forget to call :dox:`Finder#clear`.

 Task 3: Find Matches On Reverse-Complement
 """"""""""""""""""""""""""""""""""""""""""